diskuv/dk/docs/SPECIFICATION.md

 The hex-encoded SHA-256 of the zip archive generated from either:

 - the output directory of a form
-- the asset directory for one or more asset files
+- the bundle directory for one or more bundle files

 #### CT - Compatibility Tag